Druk Path Trek: Exploring Bhutan's Enchanting Wilderness

 - Rucksack or kit bag to put overnight trekking kit in for horses to carry (may get a bit beaten up)

 - Waterproof sac to put over your day pack and plastic bags to help segregate and organize things in kit bag

-- Day pack (30 liters or so) to carry things you want access to during the day
+- Day pack (30 litres or so) to carry things you want access to during the day

-- Sleeping bag – 3 seasons up to about 3000 meters, 4 seasons above that
+- Sleeping bag – 3 season up to about 3000 metres, 4 season above that

 - Silk liner for extra warmth